Evidence Synthesis & Systematic Reviews in the Social Sciences

 What is a systematic review?

 Systematic reviews came to prominence in clinical medicine focused on interventions and outcomes and prioritized studies that were randomized controlled trials.
-They are usually conducted in a staged process and are focused on answering a particular question or set of questions.
+They are usually conducted in a staged process and are focused on answering a particular research question or set of questions.

 How is it different from a traditional literature review?